shailsur-2021/alexa/README.md

 At this point, your skill has become slightly more nuanced.
 It can ask the user for a meal plan options and respond with some  options.
 Congratulations!

 However, while your skill can ask for a user's meal plan option, your skill doesn't remember it the next time the skill is opened.
 It would be a better user experience if Meal Planner remembered the selected plan.
-You can make your skill remember things by persisting data with AWS database or storage servoces in the backend.
-Persistence is not covered in this workshop but you can take that up as a challenge.
+You can make your skill remember things by persisting responses with AWS database or storage services in the backend.
+We don't cover persistence is in this workshop but you are welcome to try it on your own following an existing Alexa tutorial.

-### How do I put this skill on my echo dot?
+### How do I deploy this new skill in my Echo Dot?

 * Get an Echo Dot or another Amazon device if you don’t have one already!
 * Download the Amazon Alexa app on your phone